Student Volunteer Program - FAQs

 - Where do I check in for my assignment?

-- It is imperative that you check in and pick up your badge at the Student Volunteer Office, Room 214, at the Washington State Convention & Trade Center, UPON ARRIVAL IN SEATTLE.
-The Student Volunteer Office hours are provided at the beginning of this announcement.
-If you will not arrive in Seattle until later in the week, please call the Student Volunteer Office, during office hours, at (206) 219-4606 starting Friday, October 31 at noon to advise us when you plan on checking-in.
+- It is imperative that you check in and pick up your badge at the Student Volunteer Office, Room 206, at the Colorado Convention Center, UPON ARRIVAL IN DENVER.
+The Student Volunteer Office hours are provided on the Student Volunteer home page.
+If you will not arrive in Denver until later in the week, please call the Student Volunteer Office, during office hours, at (303) 228-8563 starting Friday, November 5 at noon to advise us when you plan on checking-in.

 - Students who do not check-in and miss their first assignment may have all remaining assignments given to other students at the discretion of the Student Volunteer Coordinator.

 - I need to make changes to or cancel my schedule.
 How do I do that?